eyupfndk/DSA210-Term-Project/README.md

 # Objectives
 Everyone knows there is a relationship between GDP and population.
+Population and GDP changes every year.
+My aim is demonstrate relationship between change of population and GDP.

 # Dataset
 My dataset includes: